forestgrape/coronavirus/index.md

     - Surgical masks significantly reduced the overall number of RNA copies by 3.4 fold.

 Assuming for  reduction of small exhaled aerosols an average of 2.5 and a reduction 50%, so a factor 2, for inhaling: everybody wearing a mask would yield a reduction of a factor 5 = (2 times less particles inhaled) * (2.5 times less particles in air since less exhaled).
-This would be a greater reduction in the reproduction factor than  observed for other measures.
-A factor 5 reduction would be enough to reduce the reproduction factor below 1 if an initial value of 4 is estimated (an estimate from the imperial college in London by Ferguson, Bhatt et al](#ferguson-bhatt).[in work]
+This could yield a significant for people who's main exposure to Sars-CoV-2 are public indoor rooms (e.g. Supermarkets or Public Transport). <!--This would be a greater reduction in the reproduction factor than  observed for other measures.
+A factor 5 reduction would be enough to reduce the reproduction factor below 1 if an initial value of 4 is estimated (an estimate from the imperial college in London by Ferguson, Bhatt et al](#ferguson-bhatt).[in work]-->

 <!--
 Reasons against masks seem sometimes rather searched: